Personal injury in Regional Bar

 Members of Guildhall Chambers are instructed for all parties in a wide range of personal injury cases, including employer's liability, serious road traffic accidents, contested schedules of loss, and psychiatric injury.
 Of particular note are James Bentley and John Snell, who respectively specialise in claims where dishonesty is alleged and equine-related injuries.

 Old Square Chambers is home to a strong contingent of personal injury juniors, with experience of complex, multi-track cases on behalf of claimant and defendant.
-Particular areas of specialism for the set include employers liability and high-value road traffic accidents, with Andreá Risoli recently securing a £6.5m settlement for a claimant motorcyclist who had been struck by a car, following two failed mediation attempts.
+Particular areas of specialism include employers liability and high-value road traffic accidents, with the set recently securing a £6.5m settlement for a claimant motorcyclist who had been struck by a car, following two failed mediation attempts.

 Following the departure of former head of chambers Christopher Taylor to sit as a district judge, Joanna Lewis and Lauren Seager are now the key practitioners for personal injury work at Queen Square Chambers.
 The set's members are predominantly instructed on behalf of claimants, with employer's liability claims a particular area of specialism for chambers.